nau/scalus/README.md

 BTC: bc1qzefh9we0frls8ktm0dx428v2dx3wtp6xu4hd8k

 Please, consider becoming a sponsor on GitHub.

 And vote for the project on Cardano Catalyst!

-## Tutorial

-Check out the [tutorial](Tutorial.md) to get started.

 ## Scalus Starter Project